Nater0214/3008-Employee-Counter/README.md

 - d:
   - Day; Advance the day
 - g:
   - Log; Prints a list containing all the previous trapped amounts for each day
+Use a KeyboardInterrupt (Control-C) to terminate the script.